You Can Book Our Tours Or Customise Them. We Can Help You Create A Bespoke Itinerary, To Suit Your Tastes, Preferences and budget.

 In the same bay, there is another little gem: La Caletta, which can be reached through a tunnel that was dug into the rock by miners (shoes, not flip flops are recommended ).
-On the top of the promontory, there is an 18th-century Spanish tower that was built as a watchtower for pirates and also used during World War II.
+On the top of the promontory, there is an 18th-century Savoy tower that was built as a watchtower for pirates and also used during World War II.
 You can reach it with a hike of about 15 minutes to enjoy a breathtaking sunset (again shoes, not flip flops are recommended).

 - Accommodation in Iglesias.